-The Board currently consists of seven directors serving three-year staggered terms.
-The Board has re-nominated current Class II directors, David A. Rosa and Jon W. Salveson, for new three-year terms and did not re-nominate Geoffrey E. Brooke, whose term will expire at the 2015 annual meeting.
-In connection therewith, the Board determined to reduce the Board's size to six directors, effective as of the annual meeting.
+The Board currently consists of five directors serving three-year staggered terms.
+The Board has re-nominated current Class III directors, John L. Erb and Gregory D. Waller, for new three-year terms.

-The two Class II directors to be elected at the annual meeting will hold office until the 2018 annual meeting of stockholders.
+The two Class III directors to be elected at the annual meeting will hold office until the 2019 annual meeting of stockholders.
 Each director will serve until a successor is duly elected and qualified or until such director's earlier death, resignation or removal.
-The remaining directors are Class III directors, whose terms expire in 2016, or Class I directors, whose terms expire in 2017.
+The remaining directors are two Class I directors, whose terms expire in 2017, and one Class II director, whose term expires in 2018.